nbicocchi/learn-microservices/modules/tools/slides/9 - Actuators.md

 # Actuators

 **Actuators are monitoring tools**.
 They bring production-ready features into our app with very low effort.
-Actuators provide various endpoints (documented [here](https://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/#production-ready-endpoints)) mainly exposed via HTTP which help in monitoring and, to some extent, managing our application.
+Actuators provide various endpoints (documented [here](https://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/#production-ready-endpoints)) which help in monitoring and, to some extent, managing our application.

 **The best way to enable actuators is to add the _spring-boot-starter-actuator_ dependency**: